-Bruce Mandt, Ph.D. is an Assistant Dean in the Graduate School and Director of the Postdoctoral Office and the Career Development Office at the University of Colorado Denver|Anschutz Medical Campus (CU Denver/Anschutz).
+Bruce Mandt, Ph.D. (he/him) is an Assistant Dean in the Graduate School and Director of the Postdoctoral Office and the Career Development Office at the University of Colorado Denver|Anschutz Medical Campus (CU Denver/Anschutz).
 Bruce’s primary function is to ensure that CU Denver/Anschutz provides a supportive and effective training environment where graduate students and postdoctoral fellows can acquire the professional skills and experiences requisite for successful career transitions.
 Bruce believes that participation with trainee organizations, like AIA, is critical for trainees to test drive different career interests, gain valuable career skills and experiences, and expand their professional networks.